Read letters from Jed Koball

 Jed is a minister member of Hudson River Presbytery.
 He was ordained to the ministry of Word and Sacrament on October 29, 2000.

 Not long after arriving to Peru in 2009, Jed met his wife, Jenny.
 Originally from the high jungle town of Moyobamba, Peru, Jenny moved to Lima in 1998 to pursue her studies in business administration.
 She later served the Red Uniendo Manos Peru for nine years as the office administrator.
-Today she is pursuing her dream of running her own small business in Lima.
+Today, together with Jed, she is coordinating the Young Adult Volunteer (YAV) program in Peru.

 Jed and Jenny were married on October 9, 2010, in Moyobamba in the presence of their families and many friends in a ceremony officiated by mission co-worker Rev. Harry Horne.

-Jed and Jenny live in the Pueblo Libre neighborhood of Lima.
+Jed and Jenny live in the Magdalena del Mar neighborhood of Lima.

 Jed – May 12